Cartesian Forest Matching: Approximate Matching

+Note that, in order to prove both propositions, it is sufficient to prove that two sequences share the same Cartesian Forest if and only if they share the same linear representation.
+It can done by adapting the proof from~\cite{PALP19}\footnote{see Appendix A.1}.

-\section{Approximate \CF ~matching}
+\section{Approximate \CF ~Matching}

 The above approach for exact CFM can be extended to \emph{approximate CFM} with one difference in a similar way as approximate CTM with one difference is done in~\cite{auvray2025approximatecartesiantreematching}.
 Given a sequence $x$ of length $m$ and $i$ a position $1\le i < m$, let $y$ be the sequence defined by swapping the elements in positions $i$ and $i+1$ in $x$.
 In~\cite{auvray2025approximatecartesiantreematching}, it is shown that there are at most $3$ mismatches between the \SNRepres~of the \CT ~of $x$ and the \SNRepres~of the \CT ~of $y$.
-The same result holds for the \SNRepres~of the \CF ~of $x$ and the \SNRepres~of the \CF ~of $y$ considering that two elements match if their absolute values are equal.
+The same result holds for the \FSkipped ~representation of the \CF ~of $x$ and the \FSkipped ~representation of the \CF ~of $y$ considering that two elements match if their absolute values are equal.
 Thus, based on the results in~\cite{auvray2025approximatecartesiantreematching}, the \emph{CFM with one swap} of a pattern of length $m$ in a text of length $n$ can be done in time $O(mn)$ in the worst case and in linear time in average.

 \emph{Approximate CTM with one mismatch, one insertion or one deletion} is solved by comparing the \PD ~representations from left to right and the \PD ~representations from right to left of the \CT s of $x$ and $y$.
-The \PD ~representation from right to left of a \CF ~can be defined in a similar way as for a \CT.
+The \FPD ~representation from right to left of a \CF ~can be defined in a similar way as for a \CT.
 And then, \emph{approximate CFM with one mismatch, one insertion or one deletion} can be solved in a similar way than approximate CTM with one mismatch, one insertion or one deletion.
 Thus, based on the results in~\cite{auvray2025approximatecartesiantreematching}, the CFM with one mismatch, one insertion or one deletion of a pattern of length $m$ in a text of length $n$ can be done in time $O(mn)$ in the worst case and in linear time in average.